sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 **Assumption**: *all throws are made at integral units of time.*

-A unit of time is called a 'tick' or a 'beat'.
+A unit of time is called a *tick* or a *beat*.
 The speed of a pattern is defined by the duration of a tick in seconds.

 ### Dwell

 The amount of time the juggler holds a ball in his/her hand is called *dwell*.
 Dwell is measured in ticks.
-Using a large dwell is called 'lazy style' and using a small dwell is called 'hot-potato style'.
+Using a large dwell is called *lazy style* and using a small dwell is called *hot-potato style*.

 <div class="gallery">
 <figure>